My Career Advancement Account Frequently Asked Questions for Schools

 Schools review financial assistance documents in the AI Portal.
 It is very important that schools DO NOT bill the My Career Advancement Account Scholarship program with incorrect information.
 Schools and organizations can lower the cost of the course during the invoice process.
 All other edits are the responsibility of the spouse.

-Financial assistance documents should match the student record for courses or programs the spouse is currently enrolled in.
+Financial assistance documents should match the student record for courses or programs for which the spouse is currently enrolled.
 Schools and organizations will not be able to invoice until the start date is on the financial assistance document.

 Financial assistance documents offer the following information for each spouse:

-For assistance accessing financial assistance documents in the AI Portal, contact AI Portal support at email@example.com.
-For assistance with terms and conditions on incorrect information, schools may contact the Education, Training, and Licensing team.
+For assistance accessing financial assistance documents in the AI Portal, contact the MyCAA Billing Team at MyCAABilling@militaryonesource.mil.

-Do not invoice.
-Schools can have spouses edit their financial assistance document if it has not been approved.
-If the class has already started, schools may contact the Education, Training, and Licensing team via email or by calling 334-517-6160 for financial assistance edit questions and concerns.
+If the class has already started, the spouse will need to call a SECO career coach at 800-342-9647 to see if an edit can be made to the document.
+Spouses must electronically re-sign any edited financial assistance documents.
 The spouse also has the option to delete a financial assistance document or courses on a financial assistance document prior to approval or class start.

 The My Career Advancement Account Scholarship program will NOT pay for classes or programs if the spouse begins classes without an approved financial assistance document.

-- The school must be fully approved by an accrediting body recognized by the Department of Education.
+- Accredited by an agency recognized by the Department of Education.
 No candidate or provisional status is allowed.

 Schools and campuses participating in the program can be found using the ‘School Search’ function under the ‘Schools & Programs’ tab on the My Career Advancement Account Portal.

-If the school is asked to participate in the My Career Advancement Account Scholarship program by a spouse, the school is responsible for updating the spouse on the school’s intentions, eligibility, and registration status.
+If a spouse asks the school to participate in the My Career Advancement Account Scholarship program, the school is responsible for updating the spouse on the school’s intentions, eligibility, and registration status.

 NOTE: Spouses cannot receive My Career Advancement Account Scholarship program financial assistance for courses offered by the school until the school has been determined eligible to participate in the program and has registered users in the AI Portal.

-Yes.
-Each location and campus provide unique local information, including school official points of contact and programs of study.
-The vetting process should proceed quickly if main campuses and additional campuses share the same accreditation sources and status.
+Yes, each location and campus provide unique local information, including school official points of contact and programs of study.
 Schools and organizations with state or industry approvals must submit individual campus applications.
 AI Portal users can apply for a campus by accessing the AI Portal, select School, Profile, and Submit Campus Application.

 Assuming the school meets eligibility and accreditation requirements, leaders with decision-making authority at the school will make the final decision regarding the My Career Advancement Account Scholarship program participation.